Lucchetto/AndroidSystemBlur/README.md

 # AndroidSystemBlur
-Library to provide easy access to blur hidden API on Android 12 and above (PLATFORM APPS ONLY)
+Library to provide easy access to blur hidden API on Android 12 and above

 # TODO
-- Add Android Studio compilation support
+- Add blur not available fallback
-- Non platform apps support